-Every day of the last weekend in April and the first weekend in May for most of the last 20 years, I’ve thrown a hat on my head, a stupid grin on my face, and aimed my bike towards the Fairgrounds.
-After hundreds of sunburns, of missing something amazing because I walked the wrong way — and one or two (or five) times when I failed to remember the importance of hydration — I’ve learned some lessons about how to make the most of the Fest.
-Gather ’round, y’all.
-I’ll share ’em with ya.
+Every day of the last weekend in April and the first weekend in May for most of the past twenty years, I’ve thrown a hat on my head, put a wide grin on my face, and biked towards the Fair Grounds.
+After hundreds of sunburns, missing some amazing music because I walked the wrong way, and one or two (or five) times failing to remember the importance of hydration – I’ve learned some lessons about how to make the most of Jazz Fest.
+So, gather ’round, y’all.
+I’m here to share ’em with ya.

 New Orleans Jazz & Heritage Festival Tips

 First things first: Get on the Jazz Fest website and figure out what you’re seeing, and when.
 You’ve heard of – and heard – the big-name acts at the Acura, Congo Square, and Gentilly stages.
-But before you nail down your plans, find out who’s on small stages like the Native American Village and Alison Miner Heritage stages, and get the low-down on parades, particularly if you’re not lucky enough to make it out to second lines every Sunday.
+But before you nail down your plans, find out who’s on small stages like the Native American Village and Alison Miner Heritage stages.

 Don’t sleep on the “heritage” aspect of the festival, either.
-The Jazz and Heritage Stage is ground zero for local brass bands, Mardi Gras Indians, and funk, while the Fais Do-Do Stage features Cajun and Creole music all day, every day.
-The festival website and app have tons of info on all the acts but local publications like Offbeat, which features an A-Z guide of performers online and in the hard copy, come in handy, too.
+The Jazz and Heritage Stage is a mecca for local brass bands, Mardi Gras Indians, and funk, while the Fais Do-Do Stage features Cajun and Creole music all day, every day.
+The festival website and app have tons of info on all the acts.

 Jazz Fest has almost as many food options as it has music options, so you won’t go hungry.
 And while dishes like Crawfish Monica are crowd favorites, you may find yourself wishing for a shorter line, a healthier option, or even just a lesser-known treat that wasn’t on your radar.